 There are three main types of investments:

 You can invest in any or all three investment types directly or indirectly by buying mutual funds.
-You may also want to consider an individual retirement account (IRA) or annuity, both of which can offer tax-deferred investment savings.
+Another option is to invest in tax-deferred options, such as an IRA or annuity.

-When you invest in stocks, you’re buying a share of ownership in a corporation and become a shareholder.
 Companies sell shares of stock to raise money for start-up or growth.
+When you invest in stocks, you’re buying a share of ownership in a corporation.
+You’re a shareholder.

 Investment returns and risks for both types of stocks vary, depending on factors such as the economy, political scene, the company's performance and other stock market factors.

-When you buy bonds, you loan money to the government or to a company.
 Bonds are issued for a set period of time during which interest payments are made to the bondholder.
-The amount of these payments depends on the interest rate established by the issuer of the bond (the government or company) when the bond is issued.
-This is called a coupon rate.
-Coupon rates can be fixed or variable.
-At the end of the set period of time (called the maturity date), the bond issuer is required to repay the par or face value of the bond (the original loan amount).
+The amount of these payments depends on the interest rate established by the issuer of the bond when the bond is issued.
+This is called a coupon rate, which can be fixed or variable.
+At the end of the set period of time (maturity date), the bond issuer is required to repay the par, or face value, of the bond (the original loan amount).

 Bonds are considered a more stable investment compared to stocks because they usually provide a steady flow of income.
-But because they’re more stable, their long-term return probably will be less than that of stocks.
-Bonds, however, can sometimes outperform a stock’s rate of return, depending on the particular stock.
+But because they’re more stable, their long-term return probably will be less when compared to stocks.
+Bonds, however, can sometimes outperform a particular stock’s rate of return.

 Keep in mind that bonds are subject to a number of investment risks including credit risk, repayment risk and interest rate risk.

-Cash equivalent investments, like passbook savings accounts, money market funds or certificates of deposit (CDs), protect your original investment and let you have access to your money.
+Cash equivalent investments protect your original investment and let you have access to your money.
+Examples include: